 The Fiscal Control and Internal Auditing Act (30 ILCS 10/3001) requires the Commission to establish and maintain a system, or systems, of internal fiscal and administrative controls to provide assurance funds applicable to operations are properly accounted for to permit the preparation of accounts and reliable financial reports and to maintain accountability over the State's resources.
-Good internal controls over financial reporting include ensuring collections on receivables are recorded when cash in received, transactions are recorded within the correct period, and reconciliations are timely and thoroughly performed on all accounts to ensure transactions are properly reflected in the accounting records.
+Good internal controls over financial reporting include ensuring the underlying financial transactions of the Fund are recorded in adherence with the Fund's Summary of Significant Accounting Policies.